-By 2030, California's coast could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100

-(National Research Council 2012).
+By 2030, California's coast could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
 This effect could increase the Sacramento River's inundation levels within the lease area.
 Rising sea levels can lead to increased flooding through regular inundation and larger flooding events when combined with tidal events and storm surges.
 These climate change and sea-level rise impacts can also affect erosion and sedimentation rates through increased wave action and scour, which in turn can lead to decreased shoreline stability and structure.
 In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea-level rise).

-Climate change could have a number of impacts for the region.
+Climate change could have a number of impacts for this region.
 The amount and timing of snowmelt runoff will likely change such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
-This is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
+This projection is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 In addition, there will be greater amounts of runoff because less water will be trapped at higher altitudes in snowpack.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
 In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour decreasing bank stability and structure.

-The floating dock and adjustable walkway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The floating boat dock and ramp are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
 The pilings and bank protection may need to be reinforced to withstand higher levels of flood exposure.
-The bank protection provides stability and reduces the amount of erosion and scour pressure it may experience during future events, but remains at risk of accelerated deterioration from currents and floods.
+The bank is also vegetated, which provides additional stability and reduces the amount of erosion and scour pressure it may experience during future events because of the underground root system created from the vegetation.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.